-I’ve also run across some interesting reports about people using Memory Palaces to stave off the effects of so-called “chemo brain.”
-Fantastic news if it really helps people cope with the terrible suffering of the cancer itself and the side effects of the medicines used to treat it.
+I’ve also run across an interesting report about people using Memory Palaces to stave off the effects of so-called “chemo brain.”
+That will be fantastic news if it really helps people cope with the terrible suffering of the cancer itself and the side effects of the medicines used to treat it.

 If you’ve experienced memory loss from brain trauma or illness, let me know in the comments below.
 I’m always searching for ways to help! 🙂